PlanTL-GOB-ES/NegEx-MES/README.md

 ### Execution via JAR file
 --------------------------

-The smn.jar file allows to execute SpanMedNeg directly from a terminal such as cmd, terminator, etc.
+The smn.jar file allows to execute *NegEx-MES* directly from a terminal such as cmd, terminator, etc.
 To do this, write the following command line (from the directory where smn.jar is located):

 <pre>